grenadilla/fbla-app/README.md

     users = models.User.query.filter(models.User.total_fines == 0).all()

 The second form has much more versatility than the first, such as being able to use less than and greater than and various SQLAlchemy functions.

+### The Session
+Flask allows the user of the session dictionary, which allows data to be stored in cookies.
+VLib uses the session to store the current user.
+The session can be accessed like any other python dictionary: `session['userid']